The spectral theory of regular sequences: Introduction

-Of course, one may also wish to consider the measure associated to $f$ apart from the full considerations surrounding that of the space $\mathcal{V}_k(f)$.
-As it turns out, with a little more specificity one can prove a stronger result.
+Of course, one may also wish to consider the measure associated with $f$ apart from the full considerations surrounding that of the space $\mathcal{V}_k(f)$.
+With a little more specificity one can prove a stronger result, which is roughly as follows.